-10. Leadership (local and global)
+10. Leadership (Local and Global)

-- Students must show superior leadership skills in a variety of areas. - Students must show a commitment to and involvement with leadership opportunities, both inside and outside the school environment. - Students must submit evidence of school involvement, such as the organization and implementation of various school events.
+- Students must show superior leadership skills in a variety of areas - Students must show a commitment to and involvement with leadership opportunities, both inside and outside the school environment - Students must submit evidence of school involvement, such as the organization and implementation of various school events.
 Examples of leadership events may be fundraisers, school celebrations, and/or school spirit events.
 Students must be involved at an organizational and key level in these projects. - Students must also submit evidence of leadership outside of the school environment.
-Leadership outside of the school environment may include community and/or missions service opportunities. - Evidence of superior leadership skills should include (but is not limited to) photos, descriptions of leadership projects/events and roles assumed during these projects, any certificates received, flyer or poster samples, sample letters of reference, memorabilia, self-evaluations, and/or videos. - Students are asked to reflect on the different leadership skills they have developed as a result of leadership involvement.
+Leadership outside of the school environment may include community and/or missions service opportunities. - Evidence of superior leadership skills should include (but is not limited to) photos, descriptions of leadership projects/events and roles assumed during these projects, any certificates received, flyers, sample letters of reference, memorabilia, self-evaluations, and/or videos.
+Submissions must meet the 11x17 size limitation - Students are asked to reflect on the different leadership skills they have developed as a result of leadership involvement.
 For example, students may comment on such skills as communication, conflict resolution, teamwork, organization, and diligence, as they relate to the specific leadership projects with which they have been involved.